 As of exit day (31 January 2020), the UK is no longer an EU Member State, but it has entered an implementation period during which it continues to be treated by the EU as a Member State for many purposes.
 The UK must continue to adhere to its obligations under EU law.
 The Competition and Markets Authority (CMA) has issued guidance on how the UK’s exit from the EU affects its powers and processes for competition law enforcement and merger control enforcement during the transition period, towards the end of that period, and after it ends.

 From 1 April 2014, the CMA took over many of the functions of the Competition Commission and the Office of Fair Trading.
 The CMA investigates mergers and anti-competitive practices in markets and can enforce a range of consumer protection legislation.
-In particular, the CMA is responsible for:
+In particular,

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.